Limited time only

 Organizing expenses into categories makes tracking easier and helps you spot trends.
 Here are the main types most small businesses need to monitor.

-- Professional services: Payments to accountants, lawyers, consultants, and contractors, which may trigger reporting requirements for payments totaling $2,000 or more per year (updated from $600 effective 2026)
+• Professional services: payments to accountants, lawyers, consultants, and contractors, which may trigger reporting requirements for payments totaling $2,000 or more per year (increased from $600 as of 2026)

 How to budget for business expenses